Wijnen01/Webhook-Deleter/README.md

 # Webhook Deleter

-Python requests tool that uses the DELETE request header on a webhook\
+Python requests tool that uses the DELETE request header on a webhook to delete it via the URL itself
 ## Screenshots

 #### Successful deletion